minio/docs-vsphere/source/index.rst

 :kube-docs:`Kubernetes Documentation <>` or
 :vmware-docs:`VMware Documentation <index.html>`.

+This documentation summarizes core features and functionality of MinIO Object Storage.
+For more complete documentation, see the documentation for :docs-baremetal:`MinIO Object Storage for Baremetal <>`.

 Getting Started
 ---------------

-Use the :doc:`/tutorials/deploy-minio-tenant` guide to create a MinIO tenant on using vSphere and the MinIO plugin.
+Use the :doc:`/tutorials/deploy-minio-tenant` guide to create a MinIO tenant on using VMware vCenter and the MinIO plugin.

 For managing an existing MinIO tenant, see :doc:`/tutorials/manage-minio-tenant`.

-.. _minio-vsphere-inside-tenant:
+.. _minio-vcenter-inside-tenant:

 Inside a MinIO Tenant
 ---------------------